rahul-reddy12/Life-Skills-Repo/Technical Paper.md

 * **Key Features**:
   - Offers real-time search and analytics
   - Easily scalable by adding more servers
-  - Provides a RESTful API for easy integration
-  - Capable of handling complex queries and filters
 * **Ideal For**:
   - Real-time applications, like log monitoring or activity tracking
   - E-commerce platforms where users perform frequent searches
-  - Any application requiring fast, large-scale search capabilities

 ## 2. Apache Solr
 Apache Solr is another high-performance search platform designed for large datasets.
 Many companies rely on Solr for its powerful search features and efficient data management.